mwittig/node-milight-promise/README.md

  * Constant red light: The bulb is either not linked to a bridge or it has been linked to a zone, but no further command has been received yet.

+### Effect Mode

+Using the effect mode (1 to 9) will not turn the device.
+Thus, make sure the device is on before setting the effect mode.
+To disable the effect mode you can set the white mode or choose a color.
+Note, switching off will not disable the effect mode.

 ## Notable features for Legacy Bridges